hasanzaidi/doctors-rota-generator/README.md

 ## Parts
 The application is split into two parts:
-- Generate a rota over an initial 10 week period
+- Generate a rota over an initial 10 week period.
-- Given a doctors asks for leave for a particular period of days, suggest swaps if not possible to accomodate
+- Given a doctors asks for leave for a particular period of days, suggest swaps if not possible to accommodate.

 ## Shifts
 There are three shifts: